-* The 3rd episode, 'Zorro Rides into the mission' gives this moment when Captain Monastario, the BigBad on the first story arc, tried to arrest Don Ignacio Torres, who took sanctuary in the Mission of San Gabriel.
-Padre Felipe pointed out to Monastario that he is not allowed to arrest Torres so long as he has sanctuary in the church, which leads to this;
+* The 3rd episode, "Zorro Rides into the Mission", gives this moment when Captain Monasterio, the BigBad on the first story arc, tries to arrest Don Ignacio Torres, who took sanctuary in the Mission of San Gabriel.
+Padre Felipe points out to Monasterio that he is not allowed to arrest Torres so long as he has sanctuary in the church, which leads to this;

-* The Halloween episode of the first season had Diego planting the seeds in Garcia's mind about the ghost that haunted the mission.
-Herny Calvin's reactions just sell it.
+* The Halloween episode of the first season has Diego planting the seeds in García's mind about the ghost that haunts the mission.
+Henry Calvin's reactions just sell it.

 !!Isabel Allende's novel